akroshko/emacs-otlb/README.md

 devices and data.
 The *Python* packages required can be installed directory from https://github.com using the commands in order:

-    pip install git+git://github.com/Tigge/openant.git
-    pip install git+git://github.com/Tigge/antfs-cli.git
+    pip install git+git://github.com/Tigge/openant.git git+git://github.com/Tigge/antfs-cli.git

 It has been found anything but the latest versions of the above *Python* packages do not work well.

+TODO update app I use

-The GPS devices used so far are a Garmin 310XT and the Samsung Galaxy SIII smartphone with the [RunnerUp](https://play.google.com/store/apps/details?id=org.runnerup&hl=en) application or any other that exports *gpx* or *tcx* files.
+The GPS devices used so far are a Garmin 310XT and the LG G4 Android phone with the [RunnerUp](https://play.google.com/store/apps/details?id=org.runnerup&hl=en) application or any other that exports *gpx* or *tcx* files.